Colouring Strong Products: Products of Tree-Closures

 Here we give an elementary and self-contained proof of this result.
 In fact, we prove the following generalisation in terms of strong products.
-This shows that \cref{ClusteredProductColouringClasses} is tight for all $k_1,\dots,k_d$, even for fractional colourings.
+This shows that \cref{ClusteredProductColouringClasses} is tight, even for fractional colourings.

-\begin{thm} For all $k_1,\dots,k_d\in\NN$, if $\GG := \CC_{k_1} \boxtimes \dots \boxtimes \CC_{k_d}$ then
+\begin{thm} For all $k,d\in\NN$, if $\GG := \boxtimes_d \CC_{k}$ then

 \end{thm}